How Danny Meyer Led His Company Through The Challenges Of Eliminating Tips

 Removing Tips

-Over his two decades in the industry, Meyer had seen the tipping culture have a what he saw as a negative impact on the careers of his employees, who get stuck in frontline roles and never grow out of them because management positions would require a 25% pay cut.
-Despite the fact that you gain a lot in base compensation when you move to an entry-level manager position, you do lose out on making tips via guests; if you were making a lot of tips, it can affect the bottom line.
-Meyer decided to change this at his restaurants even if it meant taking on the entrenched compensation system in the restaurant industry.
+Over his two decades in the industry, Meyer had seen the tipping culture have what he saw as a negative impact on the careers of his employees, who get stuck in frontline roles and never grow out of them because management positions would require a 25% pay cut.
+Despite the fact that you gain a lot in base compensation when you move to an entry-level manager position, you do lose out on making tips via guests; if you were making a lot of tips, it can affect their total compensation.

 “They wake up in some cases some 20 years later and realize they sort of missed the boat.
 The tipping system in America has been like a bad drug,” says Meyer.
 And it’s not just waitstaff not advancing.
 Meyer also points to the fact that, in many states, tips can’t be shared with cooks or other staff unless they spend at least 80% of their time facing the customer, “The system has effectively kept cooks in a place where they make 10 times less per hour, in many cases, than tipped employees.”